aldjemy/aldjemy/README.rst

 ----

 Small package for integration SQLAlchemy into an existent Django project.
-Primary use case of this package is building complex queries that are not possible with the Django ORM.
+The primary use case of this package is building complex queries that are not possible with the Django ORM.

 You need to include aldjemy at the end of `INSTALLED_APPS`.
 When models are imported, aldjemy will read all models and contribute `sa` attribute to them.